Maseerah03/Maseerahs-LearnsConnect/VERIFICATION_SYSTEM_README.md

 # Tutor & Institute Verification System

-A comprehensive verification system for tutors and institutes on the EduXperience platform, built with React, TypeScript, and Supabase.
+A comprehensive verification system for tutors and institutes on the LearnsConnect platform, built with React, TypeScript, and Supabase.

 ## 🚀 Features